FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

 > getSystemConfigByKey tx_gas_limit
 [400000000]

-# Under the RPBFT consensus algorithm, set a consensus period to select the number of nodes participating in the consensus to 4
+# Under the rPBFT consensus algorithm, set a consensus period to select the number of nodes participating in the consensus to 4
 [group:1]> setSystemConfigByKey rpbft_epoch_sealer_num 4
-Note: rpbft_epoch_sealer_num only takes effect when RPBFT is used {
+Note: rpbft_epoch_sealer_num only takes effect when rPBFT is used {
     "code":0,
     "msg":"success"
 }
 # query rpbft_epoch_sealer_num
 [group:1]> getSystemConfigByKey rpbft_epoch_sealer_num
-Note: rpbft_epoch_sealer_num only takes effect when RPBFT is used 4
+Note: rpbft_epoch_sealer_num only takes effect when rPBFT is used 4

-# Under the RPBFT consensus algorithm, set a consensus period to produce 10,000 blocks
+# Under the rPBFT consensus algorithm, set a consensus period to produce 10,000 blocks
 [group:1]> setSystemConfigByKey rpbft_epoch_block_num 10000
-Note: rpbft_epoch_block_num only takes effect when RPBFT is used {
+Note: rpbft_epoch_block_num only takes effect when rPBFT is used {
     "code":0,
     "msg":"success"
 }
 # query rpbft_epoch_block_num
 [group:1]> getSystemConfigByKey rpbft_epoch_block_num
-Note: rpbft_epoch_block_num only takes effect when RPBFT is used 10000
+Note: rpbft_epoch_block_num only takes effect when rPBFT is used 10000
 ```